astrolil0/Inception/README.md

 #### Dockerfile
 Dockerfile is a text-based file used to create Docker containers.
 It describes step by step how to create a container image.

+Docker compose

+It is a tool for defining and running Docker containers.

+Docker Compose allows you to manage multiple containers with a single command.

+Docker Compose is a YAML file used to define multiple services (containers) and specify how these services communicate with each other.